charliepark/billing_notes/readme.md

 The "your account" box has a "billing" module.
 If the user already has a subscription, it shows one field.
 If not, it shows a different one.
 The two fields have different forms.
 The "already has a subscription" form simply adds the user's billing information at Braintree, but isn't processing a sale / transaction.
 The "no subscription yet" form will submit the credit card information to Braintree, processes it as a sale, and then adds a subscription to the Subscriptions table for that user.

+## Yes, We Have No Subscriptions

+If a user doesn't have a subscription, they're given a form that submits a "new payment method"

 ## Testing Process

 1. Purge sandbox data at Braintree.